-- Either your business is limited to your home country and you don't operate in other countries. - Or the countries where you plan to do business and would like to obtain protection don't belong to any of the regional or international systems described below.
+- Either your business is limited to your home country and you do not operate in other countries. - Or the countries where you plan to do business and would like to obtain protection do not belong to any of the regional or international systems described below.